mimblewimble/grin-rfcs/text/0000-fix-fees.md

 There are no good alternative to economically significant fees.
 Any blockchain lacking them is an open invitation to abuse.
 For chains with a maximum blocksize, fees are also necessary to allow prioritization of transactions.

+There is a small window prior to HF4 where transactions constructed using the former lower won't be finalized before HF4 and will thus fail to be relayed.
+Third party wallets are free to switch fee computation some arbitrary time before HF4 to minimize this risk.

 # Prior art
 Several chains have suffered spam attacks.
 In early days, bitcoin was swamped with feeless wagers on Satoshi Dice [1].